pnstickne/phaser-examples/README.md

 ### Run and Develop Examples locally with Phaser dev:Playground

-Developers working with local/custom Phaser builds or a local Example repository can use the [Phaser dev:Playground][playgroud] (or 'Playground') development environment to host and run the examples found here.
-It replaces the 'built-in server' method listed below.
+Developers working with local/custom Phaser builds or a local Example repository can use the [Phaser dev:Playground][playground] (or 'Playground') development environment to host and run the examples found here.
+This method replaces the 'built-in server' method listed below.

-The Playground is designed to allow *fast and local development* for the Phaser library and Phaser Example repository.
+The Playground is designed to enable *fast local developer interaction* with the Phaser framework and Phaser Example repository.

-It is a taylored for development and includes a development-friendly featureset: inline editing, offline caching, non-minimifed framework loading, local/custom build loading, no iframe hosting, and integration with a local Example repository.
+It is a taylored for development and includes a developer-friendly featureset: inline editing, offline caching, non-minimifed framework loading, local/custom build loading, no iframe hosting, and integration with a local Example repository.

-### Run Examples locally with built-in server - Deprecated
+### Run Examples locally with built-in site - Deprecated

->> **Note:** This method is being deprecated in order to create a clear separation of concerns between the Example repository and a development environment that can be used to run the examples locally.
-New local development should use [Phaser dev:Playground][playground] project.
+> **Note:** This method is being deprecated (and may be removed in the future) in to create a clear separation between the Example code repository and an environment to run/develop examples locally.
+New local development should use [Phaser dev:Playground][playground] project instead.

 The examples need to be run through a local web server (in order to avoid file access permission errors from your browser).
 You can use your own web server, or start the included web server using grunt.